UW-INFO442-SP23/Sustainable-Goats/README.md

 ## Features

 - **Map**: An interactive map of Seattle that users can explore to find green spaces in the Seattle area.
-- **Map filter**: A filter with important attributes to help users find the parks they want to visit.
+- **Map filter**: A filter with important attributes such as play areas and restrooms to help users find the parks they want to visit.
+Includes an ADA compliant filter to increase accessibility to green spaces.
 - **Map markers**: Markers will appear on the map to show where each green space is and its name.
 - **Green space cards**: These cards will appear when users click on the Map Markers to get more details describing selected green space.
 - **Information page**: A series of section headers with information, images, a video, and text for users to learn more about the benefits of green spaces.